Skip to main content

 How much CADUET should I take and how often?

-The usual dose for CADUET is between 5/10 and 10/80 mg once daily.
-The maximum dose is 10/80 mg once daily.
+The usual initial antihypertensive oral dosage of amlodipine is 5 mg once daily, and the maximum dose is 10 mg once daily.
+The recommended starting dosage of atorvastatin is 10 mg to 20 mg once daily.
+The dosage range is 10 mg to 80 mg once daily.
 Your doctor will decide on the best dose for you.
-Your individual health and tolerance to medications will help your doctor decide how much of each ingredient will be best for you.
+Your individual health and tolerance to medications will help your doctor decide how much of each ingredient will be best for you.1

 Follow your doctor’s dosing instructions carefully.
 Take your CADUET as a single dose once a day.
 Never change the dose unless your doctor tells you to.
 It does not matter if you take CADUET with food or without food.
 Ideally, so you won’t forget, you should get in the habit of taking your medicine at the same time every day.
-Follow the plan that you and your doctor make for diet, exercise, weight control and smoking cessation.
+Follow the plan that you and your doctor make for diet, exercise, weight control and smoking cessation.1 Continue to take your medicine even if you do not feel better.
+It may take a number of weeks for your medicine to start working.

 What if I accidentally take too much CADUET?

-If you think you have taken too much of CADUET contact your doctor, nurse, pharmacist, hospital emergency department or regional Poison centre immediately, even if there are no symptoms.
+If you think you have taken too much of CADUET, contact your doctor, nurse, pharmacist, hospital emergency department or regional Poison centre immediately, even if there are no symptoms.1

 What if I forget to take a dose of CADUET?